Setting Up Wall Worm for Goldsource

 - The MDL Loader in Wall Worm currently does not load MDL files from Goldsource.
 This means that you can only preview props that are using WWMT Helpers when working with Goldsource.

 - When exporting materials for your models, make sure to keep the Model Path and Material Path identical.
 This will keep your BMP files in the same folders as the SMD and QC.

-- The MAP exporter always designates the current map's name as the WAD file name.
+- The MAP exporter always includes the current map's name as a WAD file name.
 Remember this when using the WAD exporter.

 - Goldsource only permitted one bone per vertex.
 Remember this when using Skin on models.
 You should set the Bone Affect Limit in all Skin modifiers to 1 when working with Goldsrc.